kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 of truth for decommissioning; labels are the visibility layer on top of it.

 In the Alpha phase, admins apply and downgrade these labels manually during lease audits.
-In the Beta phase, a GitHub Actions cron job (following the same pattern as the existing stale-issue workflow) runs daily and, for each open issue carrying `infra/allocated` and a timeline label, checks when the current timeline label was applied.
+The `infra-activity` GitHub Actions workflow (`.github/workflows/infra-activity.yml`) automates this.
+Whenever an `infra/*` label is added, it enforces consistency: a new timeline label removes any other timeline label, and `infra/allocated` removes `infra/needs-allocation`.
+A daily cron job then checks, for each open issue carrying `infra/allocated` and a timeline label, when the current timeline label was applied.
 Once 30 days have elapsed, it replaces the label with the next-lower bucket and posts a reminder comment mentioning the PoC.
-The transition from `infra/timeline-30d` to `infra/timeline-expired` additionally notifies the Oracle Cloud Infrastructure (OCI) admins and KSC to trigger the renewal audit or Terraform decommissioning.
+The transition from `infra/timeline-30d` to `infra/timeline-expired` additionally notifies the Oracle Cloud Infrastructure (OCI) admins and KSC (configured via the `INFRA_ADMINS` repository variable) to trigger the renewal audit or Terraform decommissioning.

 ### Test Plan